-Customer Service, Customer Experience, Brand Experience, OH MY!
+Customer Service, Client Journey, Brand Experience, OH MY!

-Customer experience involves all aspects of how the customer will experience the product or service from the decision to buy, through use of the product or service, includes customer service, reuse of the product or service, disposal, and potential repurchasing or loyalty of the product, service, or company.
-It is company provided, customer dependent.
+Customer experience involves all aspects of how the customer will experience the product or service from the decision to buy, through use of the product or service, including customer service, reuse of the product or service, disposal, and potential repurchasing or loyalty of the product, service, or company.
+It is company-provided, customer dependent.

 For your company to truly thrive in today’s marketplace, each aspect: customer service, customer experience, and especially brand experience must be treated as the individual pieces of the marketing puzzle that they are.
 Doing anything else will lead to trouble for your brand.